materialsvirtuallab/matcalc/README.md

 # This was run on 10 CPUs on a Mac.
 ```

-MatCalc also supports chaining of calculators.
+MatCalc also supports chaining of `PropCalc`.
 Typically, you will start with a relaxation calc, followed by a series
 of other calculators to get the properties you need.
-For example, the following does a relaxation calculation,
+For example, the following snippet performs a relaxation,
 followed by an energetics calculation and then an elasticity calculation.
-The final `results` contains the results from
+The final `results` contain all properties
-all steps.
-Note that the `relax_structure` should be set to False in subsequent `PropCalc` to ensure that you do not
+computed by all steps.
+Note that the `relax_structure` should be set to False in later `PropCalc` to ensure that you
-redo the relaxation.
+do not redo the relatively expensive relaxation.

 ```python
 from matcalc import PESCalculator, ElasticityCalc, RelaxCalc, EnergeticsCalc